retreat-of-tbd/retreat-of-tbd.github.io/faq.md

 **Are kids welcome?**

 - Yes!
 We would love for your kids to come.
 They can even offer and attend sessions (although some sessions might not be open to young'uns).
 We'll co-create norms around kid participation, interaction with others, adult-only times and spaces, and whatever else is relevant.
-Parents -- feel free to reach out to Jeremy or Kk (organizers bringing a 3-year-old and 11-year-old) if you have questions or ideas.
+Parents -- feel free to reach out to Jeremy (organizer bringing a 3-year-old and 11-year-old) if you have questions or ideas.

 ----